PaloAltoNetworks/ansible-pan/docs/modules/panos_security_rule_module.rst

     <td>no</td>
     <td>None</td>
         <td></td>
-        <td><div>Security profile group that is already defined in the system.
-This property supersedes antivirus, vulnerability, spyware, url_filtering, file_blocking, data_filtering, and wildfire_analysis properties.</div>        </td></tr>
+        <td><div>- Security profile group that is already defined in the system.
+This property supersedes antivirus, vulnerability, spyware, url_filtering, file_blocking, data_filtering, and wildfire_analysis properties.
+    </div>        </td></tr>
                 <tr><td>hip_profiles<br/><div style="font-size: small;"></div></td>
     <td>no</td>
     <td>any</td>
         <td></td>
-        <td><div>If you are using GlobalProtect with host information profile (HIP) enabled, you can also base the policy on information collected by GlobalProtect.
-For example, the user access level can be determined HIP that notifies the firewall about the user's local configuration.</div>        </td></tr>
+        <td><div>- If you are using GlobalProtect with host information profile (HIP) enabled, you can also base the policy on information collected by GlobalProtect.
+For example, the user access level can be determined HIP that notifies the firewall about the user's local configuration.
+    </div>        </td></tr>
                 <tr><td>ip_address<br/><div style="font-size: small;"></div></td>
     <td>yes</td>
     <td></td>